SerVB/pph/README.md

 interface.
 The interface should have the "I" prefix (from "Immutable").
 You can find many examples in the ported sources.

+Maybe Kotlin will have such a concept in the future: [KT-44173](https://youtrack.jetbrains.com/issue/KT-44173).

 #### Pointers

 Some arguments are passed as pointers and are modified inside the function.
 For these purposes, just pass mutable